chunich/pinecone-image-search/README.md

 ## 05/24/2024

--- Wiped out search-images index on Pinecone
+- Wiped out search-images index on Pinecone
--- Started small, included `text_inputs` with sentences when indexing -- Use `<select>` option as `name` value during query -- Combining embeddings of images and texts into aggregates (concat expands dimensions to 1024, weighted keeps it at 512, but hit-or-miss somehow 🤷‍♂️)
+- Started small, included `text_inputs` with sentences when indexing
+- Use `<select>` option as `name` value during query
+- Combining embeddings of images and texts into aggregates
+  - `concat` expands dimensions to 1024
+  - `weighted` keeps it at 512, but hit-or-miss somehow 🤷‍♂️
+- Lost `metadata.name` somehow, not important

 ## 05/23/2024

--- Re-embedded images with `metadata.name`, new structure on Pinecone now has
+- Re-embedded images with `metadata.name`, new structure on Pinecone now has

 ```
 {